ajalt/flexadapter/README.md

 view_pager.adapter = adapter
 ```

 That's all that's required to implement multiple layouts in a ViewPager.
 No need to create Fragments or manage lifecycles.
 The same classes can be used in both the `FlexAdapter` and `FlexPagerAdapter`.
-The `span`, `dragDirs`, and `swipeDirs` values will just be ignored on item added to a `FlexPagerAdapter`.
+The `span`, `dragDirs`, and `swipeDirs` values will just be ignored on items added to a `FlexPagerAdapter`.

 You can see a sample that uses the `FlexPagerAdapter` [here](sample/src/main/kotlin/com/github/ajalt/flexadapter/sample/ViewPagerActivity.kt).